 Use to find companies where this pattern is active.

 Revenue growth on a compound basis sits alongside falling gross profit and net income.
 Revenue CAGR over the trailing six years is positive, gross profit decreased year-over-year over the trailing four years, and net income decreased year-over-year over the trailing four years.
-Growth is happening on the top line while gross profit and net income are moving the other way.
+Over the trailing six years the top line has compounded while gross profit and net income have moved the other way.

 State